Chart Color Schemes

 Ipswich - North features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 83.0% of all households, including 42.2% couples with children, 29.5% couples without children, and 10.9% single parent families.
 Non-family households account for the remaining 17.0%, with lone person households at 14.2% and group households comprising 2.5%.
-The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.
+The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households